4 Types of Christian Prayer

 Then suddenly she found that God was no longer speaking to her through the Bible.
 In fact, she felt the Lord had ceased to speak to her at all; and even when she went to a good fellowship, she found that everything that was said just went through one ear and out the other.
 She became more and more distressed and felt that she had committed the unpardonable sin against the Holy Spirit.

-It was so bad that she was tempted to take her life.
+It was so bad that she felt tempted to take her life.
 It was at this point that she came to stay for a few days with her close friend.
 We listened to the whole story and wondered what kind of demonic activity could be involved.
 Why was this happening to her?
 Our sister could not put her finger on anything that she had done wrong or any sin which she had committed.

 Now it was always our habit to begin by asking the Lord for wisdom, and we sought Him with an earnest enquiry about this sister's need.
 We felt that her condition was desperate in that she had nearly committed suicide.
 She felt that she had committed this unpardonable sin, and that this was the reason why God did not speak to her.